d-anasx/d-anasx/README.md

 # Hi, I'm Anas! 👋

-I'm a passionate Youcode student with a curiosity for technology and a drive to build innovative solutions.
+I'm a Youcode student with a curiosity for technology and a drive to build innovative solutions.
 My journey involves exploring the worlds of web development and AI, constantly learning and pushing boundaries in tech.

 ![Anas's Stats](https://github-readme-stats.vercel.app/api?username=d-anasx&theme=vue-dark&show_icons=true&hide_border=true&count_private=true)